duffelhq/duffel-api-javascript/docs/CONTRIBUTING.md

 ## Committing to the repository

 To be able to publish the correct version to NPM, we are currently following [Angular conventional commit message guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type) which is based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
-The previous commit message guideline allow us to trigger [semantic-release GitHub action](##client-ci).
+The previous commit message guideline allows us to trigger [semantic-release GitHub action](##client-ci).

 ### CommitLint to the rescue